neallred/resume-formatter/README.md

 ============

 This "project" has many dependencies.
 You will need:
-1. node-sass from npm (for scss support.
-If only regular css needed, this can be omitted)
+1. node-sass from npm (project install, optional for scss support)
-2. latex,
+2. wkhtmltopdf (system install)
-3. wkhtmltopdf,
+3. pandoc (system install)
-4. pandoc,

 Usage
 =====